 If human love, when it is lived to the fullest, can already accomplish such wonders, is anything impossible for a God who loves without measure?

-In the third century, in the dark streets of Rome, the city was filled with fear.
-Rumors spread everywhere: Christians were being arrested, thrown into prison, and delivered to wild beasts or the sword.
-Meanwhile, in the depths of the catacombs, lit by torches, a small community of Christians gathered for Mass.
-There, in the heart of galleries carved into the rock, Jesus made Himself present in the Eucharist, to strengthen the faith of the faithful and give them invincible courage.
+In the third century, fear haunted the dark streets of Rome.
+Rumors spread everywhere: Christians were being arrested, thrown into dungeons, and condemned to die by wild beasts or the sword.
+Meanwhile, in the depths of the catacombs, lit by flickering torches, a small community of Christians gathered for Mass.
+There, in the heart of the galleries carved into the rock, Jesus made Himself present in the Eucharist, strengthening the faith of the faithful and giving them invincible courage.

-Among them stood a young boy, Tarcisius.
-He loved to serve the holy Pope Sixtus II.
-During Mass, his eyes burned with love as he watched the moment when bread became the Body of Christ.
+Among them stood a young boy named Tarcisius.
+He loved to serve the holy Pope Sixtus II, and during Mass his eyes burned with love as he watched the moment when the bread became the Body of Christ.

-That day, the holy pontiff received an urgent message: Christians imprisoned would be put to death the next day.
-They asked for only one thing – to receive Jesus in the Eucharist before dying, so as to have the strength to remain faithful to the end.
+That day, the holy Pontiff had received an urgent message: Christians in prison were to be put to death on the following day.
+They asked for only one thing—to receive Jesus in the Eucharist before dying, so as to have the strength to remain faithful to the end.

 The pope turned to the assembly of priests, deacons, and faithful and asked if anyone would volunteer to bring Holy Communion to the martyrs.

 A heavy silence fell.
-The road to the prisons was dangerous: guards searched visitors, pagans watched closely, and suspicion was everywhere.
-Normally, a deacon carried Communion to the captives – but this time, none stepped forward.
-Saint Sixtus II looked over the faces of those present.
+The road to the prisons was perilous: guards searched every visitor, pagans watched closely, and suspicion hung in the air.
+Normally, a deacon would carry Communion to the captives, but this time not one stepped forward.
+Saint Sixtus II slowly let his gaze pass over the faces of those present.

 “Holy Father, send me.”

 It was the young Tarcisius.
-All turned in surprise.
+All turned in astonishment.
 A child?
-The pontiff hesitated.
+The Pontiff hesitated.

 “You are too young… if you are discovered…”